 The U.S. Treasury created Treasuries in 1790 as a debt-financing tool for the United States.
 (In 1790, the national debt, incurred during the Revolutionary War, was $54 million, or about $4.1 trillion in today's dollars.)
 They are sold at auction weekly (quarterly for 30-year Treasury bonds) and, despite worldwide financial turmoil, remain a solid investment.

-"Every investor should know what they are and what they can be used for," Hill said, adding that for many people, "they'd be a little too conservative if you have long-term goals and objectives."
+'Every investor should know what they are and what they can be used for,' Hill said, adding that for many people, 'they'd be a little too conservative if you have long-term goals and objectives.'

-With that in mind, here are 10 facts investors should know about Treasuries:
+With that in mind, here are 10 facts investors should know about Treasuries.

 1. Treasury bills are shorter-term investments.
 They come with maturation rates from a few days to one year (52 weeks).
-They are sold at a discount, or coupon, of 1% off face value; when the bill matures, the seller receives the interest rate and the in the form of the face value.
+They are sold at a discount, or coupon, of 1% off face value; when the bill matures, the seller receives the interest rate and the principal in the form of the face value.

 2. Treasury bonds are longer-term investments.
 They have maturities of two, three, five, seven and 10 years.
-(Thirty-year are issued quarterly.)
+(Thirty-year bonds are issued quarterly.)

 3. Treasury notes are also longer-term investments.
 Treasury notes mature in two to 10 years; holders receive interest payments every six months.
 Treasury notes are sold at a discount to face value, and when the note matures, the seller receives the full value.

-"Many high-quality stocks pay that much in dividends every year," Hill said.
-"You do sacrifice returns."
+'Many high-quality stocks pay that much in dividends every year,' Hill said.
+'You do sacrifice returns.'

 The Investing Answer: For cautious types who'd just as soon put their savings under a mattress, Treasuries are a safe and sound investment vehicle.
 They're also good for young investors saving for something big, say college, and who need a safe place for money to grow over a short period of time.

 But they're hardly a one-size-fits-all investment.
-"If you're 35 years old and saving for retirement, you don't need the safety of Treasuries in your portfolio," Hill said.
+'If you're 35 years old and saving for retirement, you don't need the safety of Treasuries in your portfolio,' Hill said.